empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

 To analyze code located on remote servers, CodeScene needs to be able to clone it with Git.
 For public repositories, cloning via `https` is sufficient.
 Private repositories will require authentication credentials, for which SSH keys are the recommended form.
+(For example, including user credentials in Git URLs is inherently insecure for requests of an open network.)

-However, communicating SSH credentials to a Docker container can sometimes be tricky.
+However, it can be tricky to communicate SSH credentials to a Docker container in a way that allows CodeScene to run unattended.
+Here are some options.

 #### Keys without a passphrase